peterlvilim/dotfiles/README.md

 dotfiles
 ========
 These are the dotfiles I use across my machines.
-There are different branches for each machine.

-Window Manager: I3WM
+Window Manager: I3WM (Dotfiles located at
-Shell: ZSH with oh-my-zsh
+Shell: ZSH (oh-my-zsh, Vim powerline)
-Editor: VIM
+Editor: Vim (Airline, CtrlP, GitGutter, Fugitive,
+Email: Mutt with offlineimap and msmtp
+Browser: DWB
+Music: Mopidy-spotify for server and ncmpcpp for client File Sync: Syncthing
+Chat: irssi and profanity
+Backup: tarnsap

+Color scheme: Solarized

 I use dfm to handle the symlinking of these: https://github.com/justone/dfm